playztag/ai-language-tutor/README.md

 -   Audio not working on all browsers (e.g., mobile devices)
 -   Crude interface with no option to pause audio playback

 We welcome contributions to improve the GPT Foreign Language Tutor.
-To get involved, please submit pull requests on GitHub or email [quan@ztag.com](mailto:quan@ztag.com).
+To get involved, please submit pull requests on GitHub.

 ## Acknowledgments